dart-lang/dart-pad/pkgs/dartpad_ui/README.md

          ...
    ```

-2. Run `firebase init`, select 'Hosting' and go through wizard.

-3. Make sure your current Flutter channel is set to `stable`
+2. Make sure your current Flutter channel is set to `stable`

-4. Run the commands:
+3. Run the commands:

    ```
    cd pkgs/dartpad_ui